jbaltes/quantum-hr100-cc2530/README.md

 quantum-hr100-cc2530 - fan controller board with mains power and zigbee

 quantum-hr100-cc2530 is a open source hardware board.
-It controls pendulum fan Quantum HR 100 over zigbee.
+It can controls pendulum fan Quantum HR 100 over zigbee.

 # Warning